-When looking at economic forecasting and predictions for the New Year, Gold plays and important part in shaping up the overall view.
+When looking at economic forecasting and predictions for the New Year.
+Gold plays an important part in shaping up the overall view.
 Whether you trade Gold or not, it provides a good indication of the global market and sentiment toward it.

 The traditional view

-However, we are in a current environment where there is little if any inflationary pressures, gold is not finding its traditional support.
-Equally, we have not been exposed to any major events on the geopolitical front, which might be expected to drive investors into the yellow metal.
+However, we are in a current environment where it is little if any inflationary pressures.
+Gold is not finding its traditional support.
+Equally, we have not been exposed to any major events on the geopolitical front.
+Which might be expected to drive investors into the yellow metal.

 It’s all about yield…